Cedar Creek Retrievers is family owned and operated, established in 1990.

 As the pups are born I secure (tie off) and cut the umbilical cord and discard the placenta.
 Each pup is dried by rubbing briskly within seconds after birth to acquaint her/him with the smell and touch of human hands as well as their dam's tongue.

 As soon as the newborn is dried off it is put on the nipple to nurse, as this early colostrum is essential to protect the pup from disease until the immune system matures.
 After each couple of pups are born, the towels and fleeces are taken out and replaced with new ones and the mom is offered water and lots of reassurance.
 We tell her what a great mother she is and that her babies are wonderful, this reassurance helps her to relax.
 We also make sure each puppy is nursing.
-When all of the puppies are born we check on them at least every two hours, picking them up and handling them to be sure all is well and to continue the puppies contact with humans.
-We talk to the puppies and tell them how beautiful, precious and brave they are.
+When all of the puppies are born we check on them at least every two hours, picking them up & handling them to be sure all is well and to continue the puppies contact with humans.
+We talk to the puppies and tell them how beautiful, precious & brave they are.

 The puppies are sat down on the carpet, couch & tile floor so they experience different textures & heights.

 The dewclaws are removed within 5 days of birth.
 In some cases we do not remove the dewclaw.

 The puppies eyes & ears start to open at 14 days, & now they are ready to take on the world, starting with their litter mates.